bisinho/nodejs-intro-app/README.md

 Detailed steps description for the session: [Mini CodeJam](/exercises/basic-codeJam)
 ===

-Just pushing a commit.
+Test #1: Just pushing a commit.
-Just pushing a commit1.
+Test #2: Just pushing a commit.